List of highways in Iraq

-Iraq has a network of highways connecting it from the inside among the Iraq provinces and to the outside neighboring countries: Iran, Turkey, Syria, Jordan, Saudi Arabia and Kuwait.
+This is a list of Iraqi highways.
+Iraq has a network comprising nine motorways, twelve highways and 40 national roads.
+They connect Iraq with all neighbouring countries.
 When Saddam Hussein visited the United States in the 1980s, he was impressed by the size and infrastructure of the highway system.
 He ordered his engineers to build highways in the American form - wide lanes, shoulders and clover leaves.

-The 150 Meter Motorway is Erbil’s largest ring road, built to improve traffic flow and connect expanding areas of the city.